-Many adult children find it financially impossible to leave their current employer and give up a much needed salary to take care of an aging adult.
-Caregivers are the most effective and efficient when they arm themselves with as much information as possible about their aging loved one's current situation- both financial and medical.
+Many adult children find it financially impossible to leave their current employer and give up a much-needed salary to take care of an aging adult.
+Caregivers are the most effective and efficient when they arm themselves with as much information as possible about their aging loved one's current situation.
+This is not limited to gathering medical information about their diagnosis or an illness.
+Looking into their financial situation is critical as well.

-Once armed with the right information, most caregivers who work find themselves in a position where they may have to occasionally take off from work to assist their aging loved one.
+Once armed with the right information, most caregivers who work find themselves in a position where they may have to occasionally take time off in order to assist their aging loved one.
 Some caregivers will have to leave the workplace completely in order to help a senior through a crisis.

-Employers are aware that caring for an aging parent is overwhelming both emotionally and physically.
-Today, about one-quarter of U.S. companies offer basic elder care benefits -- mainly referrals to help find caregivers and legal services.
+Many employers are aware that caring for an aging parent is overwhelming both emotionally and physically.
+As of 2014, about 43 percent of American companies offer basic elder care benefits—mainly referrals to help find caregivers, adult day care and legal services.

 According The Family Medical Leave Act, covered employers must grant an eligible employee up to a total of 12 workweeks of unpaid leave during any 12-month period for one or more of the following reasons: